Aayush-Goel-04/Mechanical_Web_Project/README.md

 # WebProject

-Then install all the modules in requirements.txt file using ""pip install -r requirements.txt ""
-Then run the admin_setup.py file in the enviroment and set up an admin account.
-You are readuy to start the webportal
-Run "" python testbed/run_server.py""
-# WebProject

 This is a simple web project that was created for learning purposes.
 The website displays information about a web portal for department databse management.